ashleymaeconard/TIMEOR/README.md

 ## Run TIMEOR Using Simulated Data: Starting from Read Count Matrix

-This tutorial uses simulaated data and takes the user through TIMEOR’s full functionality beginning from a read count matrix (genes x sample/time). **NOTE**: figures with two panels are the same page, just split.
+This tutorial uses simulated data and takes the user through TIMEOR’s full functionality beginning from a read count matrix (genes x sample/time). **NOTE** figures with two panels are the same page, just split.
 There are 20 steps.
+In this tutorial we will process these data [(here)](https://github.com/ashleymaeconard/TIMEOR/tree/master/demos/simulated_data/timeor/data), which you can download and process again.

+**NOTE** While processing, stay on that page.
+No need to push buttons multiple times.
+For each new analysis, refresh or exit and revisit website.

 **The user can begin this tutorial before *or* after following ["Run TIMEOR from Raw Data: Starting from .fastq Time-Series RNA-seq"](#run-timeor-from-raw-data-starting-from-fastq-time-series-rna-seq).**